PageRank Optimization by Edge Selection: Definitions and Preliminaries

 \section{Definitions and Preliminaries}

-In this section we first give on overview on PageRank computation, then we define the problem of optimizing the PageRank of a given node via a subset of edges, called fragile links.
-We also give a brief introduction to stochastic shortest path problems, since they constitute the basis of our solution.
+In this section we define the concept of {\em PageRank} and the PageRank optimization problem as well as give a brief introduction to stochastic shortest path problems, a special class of Markov decision processes (MDPs).